Microalgae are a renewable source of feed, fuel and nutrition.

 The most promising algae are then used in an adaptive evolution (mutagenesis/selection) experiment to select for algae with certain attributes (e.g. fast growth or high lipid accumulation properties).

 We use bioprocess engineering in facilities for algae cultivation and maximum lipid accumulation.
-We then scale up algae cultures and after extensive outdoor testing at pilot scale, algae can be grown at large scale in the Algae Energy Farm at Pinjarra Hills.
+We then scale up algae cultures and after extensive outdoor testing at pilot scale, algae can be grown at large scale.

 What can you use the algae for?